 "Give Kids a Smile Day" was a big success in Upper Darby last week.
 Over 200 appointments were made to have children's teeth screened during the event held in Upper Darby, Delaware.
 This was the first year that the event was held in the upper Darby area.
 Eight dentists from Darby and nearby Philadelphia participated in the event.

-The Give Kids A Smile program began in 2003 under sponsorship of the (ADA) American Dental Association.
-Dentists and other dental professionals donate their time and services to provide exams, treatments and education.
-The program started out as a local one day event but has expanded into both local and national events 365 days per year.
+The Give Kids A Smile program began in 2003 under the sponsorship of the (ADA) American Dental Association.
+Dentists and other dental professionals donate their time and services to provide exams, treatments, and education.
+The program started out as a local one-day event but has expanded into both local and national events 365 days per year.
 Each year, approximately 450,000 children benefit from more than 1500 events, all because of the efforts of 40,000 or more annual volunteers.